 - Applications for the 2017 CCRIF The studentships are hereby invited from individuals who are citizens of CARICOM member countries and/or CCRIF member countries in the Caribbean.

 - Eligible programmes include one-year Masters-level courses in the following areas which are available at eligible regional universities (eligible regional universities are accredited universities in any CARICOM member country or CCRIF member country) or at universities in the United Kingdom/ United States/Canada: (Catastrophe) Risk Management; Property/Casualty Insurance; Meteorology and other hazard/disaster related disciplines.

 - Eligible programmes also include an MBA with a Major in risk management and/or insurance or a related field.

-- Online programmes available through eligible regional universities or at universities in the United Kingdom/ United States/Canada are also eligible for these scholarships.
+- Online programmes available through eligible regional universities or at universities in the United Kingdom/ United States/Canada are also eligible for these endowments.

 - Applicants should be holders of a First Class or Upper Second Class Honours degree (or have a GPA of at least 3.0) and have some related work experience.

 Nationality: CARICOM member countries and/or CCRIF member countries in the Caribbean (Anguilla, Antigua & Barbuda, Bahamas, Barbados, Belize, Bermuda, Cayman Islands, Dominica, Grenada, Haiti, Jamaica, St. Kitts & Nevis, St. Lucia, St. Vincent & the Grenadines, Trinidad & Tobago and Turks & Caicos Islands) can apply for these CCRIF scholarships.